 So, to add Beanshell scripting, you need to put the Beanshell interpreter's JAR file in your libs/ directory.
-The 2.0b4 JAR available for download from the Beanshell site, unfortunately, does not work out of the box with the Android 0.9 SDK, perhaps due to the compiler that was used to build it.
+The 2.ob4 JAR available for download from the Beanshell site, unfortunately, does not work out of the box with the Android o.9 and newer SDKs, perhaps due to the compiler that was used to build it.
 Instead, you should probably check out the source code from Subversion and execute ant jarcore to build it, then copy the resulting JAR (in Beanshell's dist/ directory) to your own project's libs/.
-Or, just use the

-Beanshell JAR that accompanies the source code for this book, up on the CommonsWare site.
+Or, just use the Beanshell JAR that accompanies the source code for this book, up on the CommonsWare site, in the Java/AndShell project.